NacyZh/PDFtoMD/README.md

 PDFtoMD is a local desktop application that converts one or more PDF files to Markdown.
 It uses PySide6 for the GUI, PyMuPDF only to extract a PDF title for output naming, and marker for PDF-to-Markdown conversion.

 PDFtoMD only converts PDF to Markdown.
-It does not provide RAG, vector databases, paper summaries, chapter detection, metadata JSON, YAML frontmatter, or cloud model calls.

 ## Hardware Requirements